cstubens/antares_client/README.md

 ## Process alerts

-If you want to run your own code on alerts in real-time, implement `process_alert(alert)` in `antares_client.py`.
+If you want to run your own code on alerts in real-time, add your code to the empty function `process_alert(alert)` in `antares_client.py`.
 Each alert will be a Python dict/list datastructure of the same schema as the output json files.
 Inspect the json files in `example_data/` for examples.